Guance Log Collection and Analysis Best Practices¶

 </source>

-##Collect data forwarded to local DataKit via HTTP protocol
+## The collected data is forwarded to the local DataKit via HTTP protocol

 ## nginx output